adobiss/adobiss.github.io/_portfolio/02-resampling-web-service.md

 ## Framework Selection ##

 After thorough evaluation, FastAPI emerged as the preferred framework.
 Although Django is robust, it is typically more suited for expansive applications.
 Flask, being lightweight, lacked built-in asynchronous support at the time of building the service (as well as Django).
-FastAPI's simplicity, comprehensive documentation and built-in support for asynchronous operations made it the optimal choice to meet the web service's requirements.
+FastAPI's simplicity, comprehensive documentation and flexible support for asynchronous operations made it the optimal choice to meet the web service's requirements.

 ## Key Application Features